SeanRommes/food-sales-predictions/README.md

 My Random forest model was able to predict 93% of the available data using r2 scores and had a low high error variance based off of the root mean scores.

 ## Recomendations
-I would recomend our random forest model as it performed better on the r2 score with no tuning compared to our linear model which was also un-tuned.
+I would recomend the random forest model as it performed better on the r2 score with no tuning compared to our linear model which was also un-tuned.
 After some adjustments, i'm confident it can perform even better after some tuning!

 ## Limitations & Next Steps